-Visionary director Stanly Kubrick’s sci-fi epic “2001: A Space Odyssey,” features what resemble tablets.
-These so-called Newspads as writer Arthur C. Clarke penned were used for a variety of purposes including communications and monitoring spaceship diagnostics.
+Visionary director Stanly Kubrick’s sci-fi epic “2001: A Space Odyssey” features what resemble tablets.
+These so-called Newspads, as writer Arthur C. Clarke penned, were used for various purposes, including communications and monitoring spaceship diagnostics.
 And while “2001” might have predicted technological advancement far past what 2001 actually held in store, the tablet as it’s known in its current iteration was introduced in 2000.
-Prior to that, devices such as the PalmPilot and Linus Write-Top preceded it.
+Before that, devices such as the PalmPilot and Linus Write-Top preceded it.

 An early depiction of virtual reality is the Holodeck on “Star Trek.”
 Appearing on “Star Trek: The Animated Series,” this virtual environment played a crucial role in “Star Trek TNG.”
 It served several purposes, from recreation to training.

 The Douglas Trumbull-directed 1983 gem “Brainstorm” offers a forward-thinking look at VR.
 This sci-fi thriller explores the creation of a virtual reality headset and potential AR and VR applications such as entertainment and military use.
-Where “Brainstorm” truly succeeds is in analyzing the effects of VR on the user, as well as the ideation process of creating a VR headset.
+Where “Brainstorm” truly succeeds is in analysing the effects of VR on the user and the ideation process of creating a VR headset.
 Early in the film, a functional prototype of a headset is deemed too large and unwieldy for regular use, a real-world VR challenge.
 Moreover, there’s a focus on how virtual and augmented reality experiences affect the user on a physical and emotional level.

 1992 science fiction flick “The Lawnmower Man” likewise probes the VR space.
-Similar to “Brainstorm,” this Pierce Brosnan-starring movie goes all-in on the the “let’s weaponize it” trope.
-While “The Lawnmower Man” may be a rapid departure from current VR as well as the Stephen King short story upon which it’s loosely based, the Nintendo Virtual Boy launched three years later in 1995.
-And military VR and AR use, while not being tested on monkeys a la “The Lawnmower Man,” the United States military has used virtual reality including the Microsoft HoloLens for training.
+Similar to “Brainstorm,” this Pierce Brosnan-starring movie goes all-in on the “let’s weaponise it” trope.
+While “The Lawnmower Man” may be a rapid departure from current VR and the Stephen King short story upon which it’s loosely based, the Nintendo Virtual Boy launched three years later in 1995.
+And military VR and AR use, while not being tested on monkeys a la “The Lawnmower Man,” the United States military has used virtual reality, including the Microsoft HoloLens, for training.

 At the time of its release, the 1981 Michael Crichton-directed “Looker” was decried as unrealistic.
 A tragically ahead of its time sci-fi thriller “Looker” predicted CGI advancements and Deepfake technology.
-Although the movie itself suffers from some cheesy dialogue and a predictable plot, it’s a fascinating, eerily accurate look at future CG capabilities with a catchy theme song to boot.
+Although the movie suffers from some cheesy dialogue and a predictable plot, it’s a fascinating, eerily accurate look at future CG capabilities with a catchy theme song.